Nexyboye/Scripts/README.md

 # Scripts

-# This repo contains all my smaller scripts, if one of them grows into a bigger project, it gonna get its own repo.
+# This repo will contain all my smaller scripts, if one of them grows into a bigger project, it gonna get its own repo.